krareT/trkdb/README.md

 This software is open source.

 ## 5.1 submodule rocksdb
-TerarkDB has [our fork of rocksdb](https://github.com/Terark/rocksdb) as a submodule, this submodule rocksdb can be compiled by yourself.
+[submodule rocksdb](https://github.com/Terark/rocksdb) is our fork of rocksdb and can be compiled by yourself.

 [License of submodule rocksdb](https://github.com/Terark/rocksdb/blob/master/LICENSE) is same as offical rocksdb(BSD clause 3).

 ## 5.2 submodule terark-zip-rocksdb
-[submodule terark-zip-rocksdb's open source license](https://github.com/Terark/terark-zip-rocksdb/blob/master/LICENSE) is Apache 2.0, with NOTES:
+[submodule terark-zip-rocksdb](https://github.com/Terark/terark-zip-rocksdb) implements an SSTable for [submodule rocksdb](https://github.com/Terark/rocksdb), [terark-zip-rocksdb license](https://github.com/Terark/terark-zip-rocksdb/blob/master/LICENSE) is Apache 2.0, with NOTES:
   * You can read or redistribute or use the source code under Apache 2.0 license
   * You can not compile this software by yourself, since this software depends on our proprietary core algorithms, which requires a commercial license
   * You can [download](https://github.com/Terark/terarkdb) the precompiled binary library of this software